val-town/vt/README.md

 global config is modified).
 This can be useful if someone shares an API key with you so you can collaborate on a project.
 You can view all configuration options with `vt config`, and all the ones you've set with `vt config get`.

+Right now, we offer the following configuration options:

+- `dangerousOperations.confirmation`: Whether to do confirmations on actions that might cause you to lose local state, like `vt pull`.
+- `editorTemplate`: The project URI for the editor files that you are prompted about when you run a `vt clone`, `vt remix`, or `vt create`.

 ## LLMs